YinJC/uk-tex-faq/FAQ-brkinline.md

----
-layout: page
-title: Line-breaking in in-line maths
+# Line-breaking in in-line maths
----

 TeX, by default, allows you to split a mathematical expression at the end of the line; it allows breaks at relational operators (like